No Tags Found!

 From India, Salem

-I have one more query regarding the payments of bonus.
-Employees drawing wages upto 21,000 per month or less is eligible for bonus. the amount of 21,000 is the gross salary or basic + D. A ?
+I have one more query regarding the payment of bonuses.
+Employees earning wages up to $21,000 per month or less are eligible for a bonus.
+The amount of $21,000 is the gross salary or basic salary + DA?

 Dinesh